-Dr. Goralnick said they will not be training all 16,000 employees, but instead will train a special team to care for Ebola patients.
+Dr. Goralnick said they would not be training all 16,000 employees but instead, will prepare a select team to care for Ebola patients.
 William’s said nurses have reported to her the only training they have received has been an email that sends them to the U.S. Center for Disease Control website.

 Late 2014 White House Holds Ebola Emergency Meeting

 President Obama said that the risk of contracting Ebola is extremely low for the general public, but that the highest level of the government is taking the situation seriously.
-Doctor Daniel Varga the chief clinical officer for Texas Health Services testified in front of the House Engergy and Commerce Committee stating that mistakes were made in diagnosis of Thomas Eric Duncan, sending him home and his recent travel in West Africa, along with the fact he displayed the Ebola virus symptoms.
-He said he is sorry they did not correctly diagnose Duncan’s symptoms and that staff members were provided with guidance on Ebola symptoms several times during the summer months.
+Doctor Daniel Varga, the chief clinical officer for Texas Health Services, testified in front of the House Energy and Commerce Committee stating that mistakes were made in the diagnosis of Thomas Eric Duncan, sending him home and his recent travel in West Africa, along with the fact he displayed the Ebola virus symptoms.
+He said he is sorry they did not correctly diagnose Duncan’s symptoms.
+But a staff member learned about Ebola symptoms several times during the summer months.

 Thomas Eric Duncan

-According to reports while Thomas Eric Duncan was being cared for at the Texas Health Presbyterian Hospital the staff did not begin wearing hazmat suits until two days after he was moved to isolation, even though he had been recently in Liberia.
-Duncan at the time had a high fever, vomiting and diarrhea while being cared for by the staff prior to his death on October 8th.
-Hospital officials have not commented on the types of protective measures were used until in recent days where the chief clinical officer of the Texas hospital system issued an apology in what he said were mistakes made by the hospital in the original diagnosis of Duncan and providing inaccurate information.
+According to reports while Thomas Eric Duncan was being treated at the Texas Health Presbyterian Hospital the staff did not begin wearing hazmat suits until two days after he was moved to isolation, even though he had been recently in Liberia.
+Duncan at the time had a high fever, vomiting, and diarrhea while being cared for by the staff before his death on October 8th.
+Hospital officials have not commented on the types of protective measures were used until in recent days where the chief clinical officer of the Texas Hospital system issued an apology in what he said were mistakes made by the hospital in the original diagnosis of Duncan and providing inaccurate information.